 About Utqiaġvik (Iñupiaq)

-is called Ukpiagvik, which means “the place where we hunt snowy owls,” but that’s just one of the species that have provided nourishment to local people for thousands of years.
-Hunting and gathering is still a big part of life in Arctic Alaska, and seasonal hunts for whales, seals, walrus, caribou and ducks remain important for both traditional and economic reasons.
-Today, Utqiaġvik serves as a hub community for smaller outlying villages, and its population of more than 5,400 residents makes it one of Alaska’s larger villages.
+Utqiaġvik is one of the oldest inhabited town sites in the United States, and archaeological evidence of human habitation in the area goes back to 800 AD.
+In the Inupiaq language, Utqiaġvik means “the place where we hunt snowy owls,” but that’s just one of the species that have provided nourishment to local people for thousands of years.
+Hunting and gathering is still a big part of life in Arctic Alaska, and seasonal hunts for whales, seals, walrus, caribou, and ducks remain important for both traditional and economic reasons.
+Today, Utqiaġvik serves as a hub community for smaller outlying villages, and its population of about 4,300 residents makes it one of Alaska’s larger villages.

 Things to do

-The Iñupiat Heritage Center offers visitors the opportunity to purchase arts and crafts such as baleen boats, etched baleen, carved ivory, masks, parkas and fur mittens.
-If you time your visit right, you may also get to witness the local men embark on their annual whale hunt.
+The majority of visitors come to Utqiaġvik in the summer, when the daylight hours are endless and the temperatures get up in the 40s.
+Hearty travelers do visit in the winter, when the village sees no sunlight for 67 days and temperatures regularly dip below freezing.
+Winter activities include northern lights viewing, dog mushing, and some winter tour packages.
+If you time your visit right, you may get to witness the local men embark on their annual whale hunt.
 A whaling captain directs crews of hunters, and if the whalers are successful, there is a festival called Nalukataq when the season ends in May.
 Hunters share whale meat and sections of skin and blubber known as muktuk with the entire community.